wlbr/feiertage/README.md

 # Feiertage
-Feiertage is a Go/Golang library for calculating german bank holidays.
-It includes the calculation of the date of Easter and, more important, offers ways to retrieve the public holiday for a state of Germany or
+Feiertage is a Go/Golang library for calculating German and Austrianbank holidays.
+It includes the calculation of the date of Easter and, more importantly, offers ways to retrieve public holidays for a state of Germany or
 Austria (=Bundesland).

-The library is probably useful only for people realizing use cases with special "germanic" requirements.
-This might be shift schedules or capacity calculation.
+The library is probably useful only for people realizing use cases with special "Germanic" requirements, such as shift schedules or capacity calculation.

 ### Documentation
 See https://godoc.org/github.com/wlbr/feiertage